GalaxyHunters/VIVID3D/docs/source/userguide/geometries.rst

 VIVID3D supplies multiple basic geometric objects that you can use to improve your models, or test basic VIVID3D features.

-They are detailed in the :ref:`API Reference: Geometry <api_reference:geometry>` section.
+They are detailed in the :doc:`API Reference: Geometry <../generated/vivid3d.Geometries>` section.

 .. jupyter-execute::